 - Easy access to guns leads to more violent crimes: It is common knowledge that the majority of violent crimes committed all over the world are done with the aid of firearms.
 It is therefore apparent that making it very difficult for people to have access to firearms will play a significant role in reducing violent crimes.
-Countries that have very tight gun control laws such as the United Kingdom have significantly less violent crimes than countries such as the United States where guns are easily accessible.
+Countries that have very tight gun control laws, such as the United Kingdom, have significantly fewer violent crimes than countries such as the United States, where guns are easily accessible.
 The tendency of a crime becoming very violent is higher when a gun is involved than when a gun isn’t involved.
 This is one of the biggest reasons why proponents of gun control keep fighting day and night for tougher gun control laws.

 - More gun control reduces suicide rates: According to proponents of stricter gun control laws, suicide rates can be reduced if stricter gun control laws are passed.
 Over the years, several studies have shown that in the United States, more people commit suicide with guns than with all other methods put together.
-According to the Harvard Injury Control Research Center (HICRC), in 2010 alone, as many as 19,392 people killed themselves with guns whereas 11,078 killed themselves with all other means combined.
+According to the Harvard Injury Control Research Center (HICRC), in 2010 alone, as many as 19,392 people killed themselves with guns, whereas 11,078 killed themselves with all other means combined.
 Experts say that while guns are not the most common method used by people attempting suicide, they end up being the most lethal, which is why they cause far more suicides than all other things combined.
 In order to see the significant role gun plays in suicide, let’s take a look at the case of Austria.
-The suicide rates in that country by the use of firearms drastically reduced in 1997 when very strict gun control laws that restricted gun ownership were passed.
+The suicide rates in that country by the use of firearms drastically reduced after very strict gun control laws were passed in 1997.

 Do you agree with these arguments?

 - Violent crimes reduce with more citizens having access to guns: According to the National Rifle Association (NRA), it is not true that keeping guns out of the hands of people makes society safer.
 They say violent crimes actually reduce when more law-abiding citizens possess weapons.
-In support of this statement, the NRA stated that studies showed that in 2010 in the United States, the homicide rate fell by 52%.
-According to them, in that same year, violent crime rate in the United States also fell by an astonishing 48%.
-The reason they attributed to the massive fall in both the homicide rate and crime rate in the United States was due to the fact that more and more law-abiding Americans owned guns.
+In support of this statement, the NRA stated that studies showed that in 2010 in the United States, the firearm homicide rate fell by 49% since 1993.
+The reason they attributed to the massive fall in the homicide rate in the United States was due to the fact that more and more law-abiding Americans owned guns.

 These are some of the strongest arguments often raised by gun rights activists and supporters.
 According to them, restricting gun ownership is never the best for the people.